 Governance and decision-making

 The AER operates under the Competition and Consumer Act 2010.

-The AER Board is an independent entity, comprising three members who are statutory appointments:
+The AER Board is an independent entity, comprising five members who are statutory appointments:

 - Clare Savage is the full-time Chair, having been appointed to this post for a five-year term, starting on 14 October 2019.

 - Board Members are Jim Cox, Eric Groom PSM, Catriona Lowe and Justin Oliver.